-Before measuring the noise of the equipment under test and the noise of the reference sound source, the measurement set-up shall be calibrated as described in 4.6.
-The average sound pressure level, L_p , shall be measured sequentially for the equipment under test and the reference sound source, as described in 4.7.
+Before measuring the noise of the equipment under test and the noise of the reference sound source, the measurement set-up shall be calibrated as described in 5.6.
+The mean time-averaged sound pressure level, described in 5.7.
 When the noise of the equipment under test is broad-band in character, a one-third-octave band analyser shall be used.
 When the noise of the equipment under test contains discrete frequencies, a narrow-band analyser providing analysis bandwidths of less than one-third-octave in width shall be used.
 The same bandwidth shall be used for the measurements of the sound pressure level of the equipment under test and of the reference sound source.
 The band-width and filter characteristics of the analyser shall be reported.